 I also note how people behave unpleasantly whilst in prison and are not really themselves.
 The actress who plays Nikki – Mandana Jones – says she puts on a London tone to sound tough when dealing with bullies, and makes physical and verbal threats.
 Many women find themselves fighting or using violence as a means of protection who would never do so on the outside (even Monica and Barbara).
 Worse than in school, there’s the unwritten rule that one never complains or tells, so that you cannot get justice the right way.
 Ands then you are punished if you take justice into your own hands by fighting bullies back.
 Bullies steal goodies – sweeties of a different kind – and despite their outside market value, class A drugs are swapped for phone cards; but then the price of communicating with the outside world probably is priceless.

 Like being on benefits, the government decides what money you get each week and can take it away if they deem that you don’t deserve it.
 There’s a tuck shop hatch, like a jobcentre screen, through which you receive what you’re allowed via the rules and whims of the government employee on the other side.

 The staff too behave regressively.
 Senior staff treat their minions like naughty school children – both Helen and Karen slipped into this mode when they governed.
-And Helen especially used it as defence when a nerve was touched, pulling rank against Nikki whenever an argument goes the wrong way.
+And Helen especially used it as defence when a nerve was touched, pulling rank against Nikki whenever an argument goes the wrong way, especially when intimate feelings are touched.
 It cannot be healthy for the development of either senior or officer grade staff.
 It’s another reason that I don’t support the army for having this hierarchical, unquestionable system of obedience through fear and punishment.

 Prison augments and creates issues, it does not remedy; it’s just an expensive way to pretend that they are dealt with and decapacitated.
 It’s not about justice, but a place of forgetting (an oubliette) by everyone but their jailors.